-Inverter generators provide smooth power without a lot of distortion, but that comes at the price of raw output.
-And let’s face it, a lot of appliances don’t care how rough the power is, they just want it.
-So inverter generators have two disadvantages here.
+Inverter generators provide smooth power with low harmonic distortion, but that comes at the price of raw output.
+And let’s face it, a lot of appliances don’t care how rough the backup power is: they just want it.
+So even the best inverter generators have two disadvantages here.
 One is that their smaller size means they have a smaller generator overall.
 Two, they adjust to the power demand, so they will try to produce as little power as possible.

 Inverter generators are much more expensive than their standard counterparts.
 This is because it is more complicated to build an inverter generator.
 But the higher price tag is often worth it.

-Although these three disadvantages are very real and can provide a block when it comes to choosing the right inverter generator for your RV or as an emergency backup for your electronics, we think that the advantages far outweigh these.
+Although these three disadvantages are very real, we think that the advantages far outweigh these.
 However, again, it is all according to how you plan on using your new generator.

 When it comes to getting an inverter generator, you might be wondering what you can run on it.
 The short answer is, if you can plug it into your wall at home, you can plug it into an inverter generator.

 A more complicated answer is that there are certain things you can’t plug into one.
 Anything that requires a 220v line, for example, such as a clothes drier.
 Some air conditioners are out of the running as well.
 An electric stove that has a 220 plug cannot plug into an inverter generator.